 According to IDC, the global market intelligence and advisory firm, the U.S. mobile worker population is growing at a steady pace, increasing from 96 million four years ago, and expected to reach 105 million in 2020.
 By next year, it’s estimated that mobile workers will account for 72 percent of the American workforce.
-Supported by unified communications as a service (UCaaS) technologies, work is no longer a place so much as it is a space. from home, while transforming the way teams interact, communicate and collaborate.
+Supported by unified communications as a service (UCaaS) technologies, work is no longer a place so much as it is a space from home, while transforming the way teams interact, communicate and collaborate.

 According to Forrester, employees use an average of about 2.3 devices.
-More than half of information workers use three or more devices, of which approximately 25 percent are mobile devices (including smartphones, laptops, tablet), not PCs.
+More than half of information workers use three or more devices, of which approximately 25 percent are mobile devices (including smartphones, laptops, tablets), not PCs.
 Clearly, there is a need for a mobile unified communications platform to better serve this deskless workforce juggling multiple devices.

 The mobile worker can reduce or even eliminate commute time to the office and take advantage of greater schedule flexibility, leading to higher levels of engagement.
 In a recent study conducted by the Harvard Business Review, mobile workers were found to be nearly 14 percent more productive than their nonmobile counterparts.